Select Page

 The Texas Board of Nursing (BON) is known to be very strict when it comes to all actions of nurses, which is why a nurse attorney is needed when attending hearings before the Board.
 The Texas Board of Nursing does not allow those who wish to exceed the scope of their practice as an RN or LVN.

-On or about February 24, 2019, while employed as a Registered Nurse, the RN administered Ativan and Phenergan IV push on an as needed basis but failed document assessment data to substantiate the reason for administering the medications and the amount to be administered in the patient’s medical record.
+On or about February 24, 2019, while employed as a Registered Nurse, the RN administered Pain Medication, Ativan and Phenergan IV push on an as needed basis but failed to document assessment data to substantiate the reason for administering the medications and the amount to be administered in the patient’s medical record.
 The RN’s conduct resulted in an incomplete medical record, and could have injured the patient in that subsequent caregivers did not have accurate and complete information on which to base their decisions for further care

-As a result, the Texas Board of Nursing decided to sentence her RN license to disciplinary action to ensure that she will never commit such acts again.
+As a result, the Texas Board of Nursing decided to sentence her RN license to disciplinary action to ensure that she would never commit such acts again.
 The Texas Board of Nursing has full jurisdiction over all cases that may affect the RN license.
 The strictness of the Board also ensures that nurses will only commit to the duties they are assigned in order to guarantee accurate and excellent performance in all hospitals throughout the state of Texas.

 The case would have yielded a different result if the RN was able to hire a nurse attorney.
 So if you also have the same cases or concerns, it’s best to contact Nurse Attorney Yong J. An for further details.
 You may contact him at (832) 428-5679 to get a schedule for a confidential consultation.